-In 2009 the Company completed a ten-for-one stock split of the Company s common stock, wherein shareholders of record on November 30, 2009 received on December 2, 2009 nine additional shares of stock for each share held on that date.
+In 2009 the Company completed a ten-for-one stock split of the Company's common stock, wherein shareholders of record on November 30, 2009 received on December 2, 2009 nine additional shares of stock for each share held on that date.
 As a result, the Company issued 60,255,909 additional shares.
-All references to shares and per share amounts in the accompanying consolidated condensed financial statements and notes to consolidated financial statements report the effect of the stock split retrospectively
+All references to shares and per share amounts in the accompanying consolidated condensed financial statements and notes to consolidated financial statements report the effect of the stock split retrospectively.

 In 2009 the Company s Board of Directors declared a dividend of \$0.03 per share (after the aforementioned ten-for-one stock split), payable in three installments of \$.01 each.
-The first installment was paid in December 2009.
-The second and third installments are payable by no later than June 30, 2010 and December 31, 2010.
-The Company reported as a current liability on the accompanying consolidated condensed balance sheet the second and third installments totaling \$1,334,452 (\$0.02 per share).
+The first installment was paid in December 2009 and the second installment was paid in June 2010.
+The third and final installment is payable by no later than December 31, 2010.
+The Company reported as a current liability on the accompanying consolidated condensed balance sheet the third installment totaling \$667,226 (\$0.01 per share).